Join

 Special Events

-- Specialist Plant Fairs: Scheduled for Sunday 3rd May and 9th August 2026.
+• Specialist Plant Fairs: Held on Sunday 3rd May and Sunday 9th August 2026.

-- Vineyard Tours: Conducted by the English Wine Project on selected Saturdays during the summer season at 11:30am and 1:30pm.
-Tickets are £25 for adults, and children can attend for free.
+Vineyard Tours: Organized by the English Wine Project, these tours take place on selected Fridays, Saturdays, and Sundays at 12pm and 2pm during the summer season.
+Tickets cost £25 for adults, and children and dogs are free.
 Pre-booking is essential.

-- Dogs are welcome in the gardens and cafe area but must be kept on leads.
+• Dogs are welcome in the gardens and cafe area but must remain on leads.

 Historic Houses members visit for free, garden admission only.
 Not valid for special events.
 Members receive a discount on house tours.
 On the gardens booking page members should select the option for ‘HHA members’, and will not be charged.
 Membership cards should be presented on on arrival.